aeturrell/home/_posts/2018-08-25-wikipedia-into-stem.md

 Women are heavily [under-represented](http://www.esa.doc.gov/reports/women-stem-2017-update) in STEM (Science, Technology, Engineering, and Mathematics) subjects.
 In the UK, they make up just [25%](https://www.stemwomen.co.uk/blog/2018/03/useful-statistics-women-in-stem) of STEM undergraduates but 57% of the [total](https://www.hesa.ac.uk/news/11-01-2018/sfr247-higher-education-student-statistics/subjects) undergraduate population.

 It's little better for economics, as this [article in the Financial Times](https://www.ft.com/content/0e5d27ba-2b61-11e8-9b4b-bc4b9f08f381) (£) shows, and the direction of the trend is worse: in the US, while the fraction of women undergraduates taking STEM subjects has increased, the fraction taking economics has declined.
 In the UK in 2011/12, it was 28% and [trending downwards](http://www.res.org.uk/view/art2Oct14Features.html).
-The problems aren't just widely held misapprehensions of what economics is about, or [#WhatEconomistsDo](https://twitter.com/hashtag/WhatEconomistsDo?src=hash).
+The problems aren't just widely held misapprehensions of [what economics is about](https://www.aeaweb.org/resources/students/what-is-economics), or [#WhatEconomistsDo](https://twitter.com/hashtag/WhatEconomistsDo?src=hash).
 There is solid analytical work looking at ways in which the culture of economics may be hostile for women too.
 This work is nicely [summarised by Prof. Diane Coyle](https://www.ft.com/content/6b3cc8be-881e-11e7-afd2-74b8ecd34d3b) (£), again in the Financial Times.
 Although both economics and STEM have a problem, [I've mused before](http://aeturrell.github.io/home//2017/03/16/trust-me-im-a-doctor/) that economics could perhaps learn from science when it comes to outreach.

-### A new campaign to inspire women to enter STEM subjects
+# A campaign to inspire women to enter STEM subjects

-My Imperial Collge London physics colleague Dr. Jess Wade ([@jesswade](https://twitter.com/jesswade) on twitter) has come up with an astonishingly good way to help inspire more women to enter STEM subjects.
+My Imperial College London physics colleague Dr. Jess Wade ([@jesswade](https://twitter.com/jesswade) on twitter) has come up with a novel way to help inspire more women to enter STEM subjects.
 She has been busily and heroically writing Wikipedia articles on women scientists of note since 2016.
 As [she says](https://www.theguardian.com/education/2018/jul/24/academic-writes-270-wikipedia-pages-year-female-scientists-noticed),
 >>"Wikipedia is a really great way to engage people in this mission because the more you read about these sensational women, the more you get so motivated and inspired by their personal stories."                  - Dr. Jess Wade

 Picked at random, here is the site of one of those of women whose Wikipedia page Jess has created: [Frances Pleasonton](https://en.wikipedia.org/wiki/Frances_Pleasonton), who worked on neutron decay.